MurilloLazzaretti/ZapMQ-Delphi-Wrapper/README.md

   ZapMQWrapper := TZapMQWrapper.Create('localhost', 5679);
 end;
 ```
-Probably ZapMQWrapper var will gona be a Field of a Form in your application or Property in a class, the code above is just for example.
+Probably ZapMQWrapper will gona be a Field of a Form in your application or Property in a class, the code above is just for example.

 Dont forget to free ZapMQWrapper when your application will terminate, this will stop all threads and kill others objects.
 (Please, no memory leak)